mailersend/mailersend-php/README.md

 <a name="update-a-sender-identity-route"></a>

-### Update a sender identity route
+### Update a Sender Identity

-The examples on building the `Sender Identity` object portrayed in the 'Add a Sender Identity route' also apply in here.
+The examples on building the `Sender Identity` object portrayed in the 'Add a Sender Identity' also apply in here.

 ```php
 use MailerSend\MailerSend;